scoob-ee/xool/README.md

 *   Advanced duplicate image detection using multiple hashing algorithms.
 *   NSFW content filtering.
 *   Blacklisting creators or specific keywords.
-*   Automatic uploading to specified Roblox groups.
+*   Automatic uploading to specified Roblox groups.*
-*   Optional custom watermarking.
+*   Custom watermarking.

+## Requirements

+*   **Python 3.7.9**: This specific version is required.
+See installation instructions below for setting up a virtual environment with this version.
+*   Dependencies listed in `requirements.txt`.

 ## Installation